tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 - Postman_OCI
 - Postman_OCI_ConnectApi

-You will need to obtain some values from your Connected App in order to establish connectivity.
+You will need to obtain some values from your Connected App in order to establish connectivity (see: Variables)

 ## oAuth 2.0 is set __once__ in each folder